HOW TO GET STARTED

 PURCHASING A KART

-New members in the world of karting should always consider purchasing used equipment to get started.
-While not strictly necessary, it will always take time for a new racer to get to the point where they can make the “best use” of brand new equipment.
-Developing the “feel” for driving and learning the basics takes time and practice, and a driver without a frame of reference will need to build confidence and experience before they can tell the difference between and “old” kart and a brand new chassis.
+New racers in the world of karting should always consider purchasing used equipment to get started.
+New equipment may be nice, but it will always take time for a new racer to get to the point where they can make the “best use” of brand new equipment.
+Developing the “feel” for driving and learning the basics takes practice, and a driver without a frame of reference will need to build confidence and experience before they can tell the difference between and “old” kart and a brand-new chassis.

-Since go-karts lack movable suspension, the majority of the movement the vehicle experiences while traversing bumps and negotiating corners is due to the chassis or frame flexing beneath the driver.
-Over time, a chassis will get “flexed out” as the metal is over-worked and will no longer handle in the corners as well as it was designed to.
-While a well-seasoned driver will be able to feel the difference between a new chassis and one that’s been used for several racing seasons, a new driver has much more to learn and experience before that potential performance deficit becomes a major hinderance.
+Since go-karts lack movable suspension, most of the movement the vehicle experiences while traversing bumps and negotiating corners comes from the chassis frame flexing beneath the driver.
+Over time, a chassis will get “flexed out” as the metal is over-worked and over time and will no longer handle in the corners as well as it was designed to.
+While a well-seasoned driver will be able to feel the difference between a new chassis and one that’s been used for many racing seasons, a new driver has much more to learn and experience before that potential performance deficit becomes a major hinderance.

 Pay attention to what brands of kart are popular at the tracks and clubs you’re going to be racing at.
 Chances are that other racers have gravitated toward those specific brands because they work well at the track, or because there are nearby networks of dealers and shops that carry parts for them.

 Also pay attention to frame tube sizing when looking at karts.
-Frames for Sportsman karts and up can come in 28mm, 30mm and 32mm tube sizes (and blends of them), with smaller tubes working better for lower weight and horsepower classes and larger tubes for higher horsepower karts.
+Frames for karts can come in 28mm, 30mm and 32mm tube sizes (and blends of them), with smaller tubes working better for lower weight and horsepower classes and larger tubes for higher horsepower karts.
+Some manufacturers make chassis intended for 206 or 4-cycle engines specifically, due to their lower horsepower.
+These may not perform well when used with higher-horsepower 100cc 2-cycle engines.

 OTK Kart Group (Italy) - TonyKart, EOS, Kosmic Kart, Redspeed, Gillard, Exprit.

-BirelART (Italy) - Birel, Ricciardo, Charles Leclerc, Kubica, CompKart, Swiss Hutless
+BirelART (Italy) - Birel, Ricciardo, Charles Leclerc, Kubica, CompKart, Swiss Hutless, Free Line, Comp Kart

-Tinini Group (Italy) - CRG, GP, DR Kart, LH Kart, Evokart
+Tinini Group (Italy) - CRG, GP, DR Kart, LH Kart, Evokart, Kali Kart, Maranello, Italcourse

 IPK (Italy) - Praga, Formula K, OK1, RS Kart, ItalKart

-Parolin (Italy) - Parolin, Merlin, Vemme, Energy, TopKart
+Parolin (Italy) - Parolin, Merlin, Vemme, Energy, TopKart, EuroStar, Oberon

 Breda (Italy) - Kart Republic, Fernando Alonso Kart, Will Power